machines-in-motion/bullet_utils/readme.md

 #### Download the package

-To install this package, you can
+To download this package, you can

-1. use `git`
+1. use `git clone`
     ```
     mkdir -p ~/devel/workspace/src
     cd ~/devel/workspace/src